The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: The Role of in the Black-Hole Thermodynamics in S-dS Space

-The subindices BH and CH, correspond to the Black Hole Horizon and the Cosmological one respectively.
-From eqs. (\ref{eq:7}), the two horizons become equal when the mass of the Black Hole reach its maximum value given by:
+The labels BH and CH, correspond to the Black Hole Horizon and the Cosmological Horizon respectively.
+From Equation (\ref{eq:7}), the two horizons are the same when the mass of the Black Hole takes its maximum value given by

 where $m_{pl}$ corresponds to the Planck mass and $m_\Lambda=\sqrt{\Lambda}$.
-If the mass of a Black Hole is larger than the value given by eq. (\ref{eq:8}), then there is no radiation at all and we have a naked singularity.
-As $M=M_{max}$, the two event horizons take the same value ($r_{BH}=r_{CH}=r_\Lambda=\frac{1}{\sqrt{\Lambda}}$), they are degenerate and a thermodynamic equilibrium is established.
-As has been explained by Bousso and Hawking \cite{3}, if $M\to M_{max}$, $e^{\nu(r)}\to0$ for the metric components between the two horizons (BH and Cosmological) and for that reason the Schwarzschild-like coordinates become inappropriate.
-In such a case we need a new coordinate system.
-In agreement with Ginsparg and Perry \cite{16}, we write:
+If the mass of a Black Hole is larger than the value given by Equation~(\ref{eq:8}), then we have a naked singularity.
+As~$M=M_{max}$, the two event horizons are equally defined as $r_{BH}=r_{CH}=r_\Lambda=\frac{1}{\sqrt{\Lambda}}$.
+Then a thermodynamic equilibrium is established.
+As~has been explained in \cite{3}, if~$M\to M_{max}$, then the metric defined in Equation~(\ref{eq:Sdsm}) obeys the condition $e^{\nu(r)}\to0$ everywhere.
+Then~this coordinate system becomes inappropriate.
+In agreement with the results obtained in \cite{16}, we can select a~better coordinate system by defining

-where $\epsilon$ is a parameter related to the mass of the black-hole.
-In these coordinates, the degenerate case (when the two horizons become the same), corresponds to $\epsilon\to0$.
-We must then define the new radial and the new time coordinates to be:
+where $\omega$ is a parameter related to the mass of the black-hole.
+In these coordinates, the degenerate case (when the two horizons become the same), corresponds to $\omega\to0$.
+We must then define the new radial and the new time coordinates to be

 In these coordinates, the Black Hole horizon corresponds to $\chi=0$ and the Cosmological horizon to $\chi=\pi$ \cite{3}.
-The new metric obtained from the transformation is given by:
+Then the metric (\ref{eq:Sdsm}) can be expressed as

-This metric has been expanded up to first order in $\epsilon$.
-Eq. (\ref{eq:11}) is of course the appropriate metric to be used as the mass of the Black Hole is near to its maximum value given by eq. (\ref{eq:8}).
-It has been found by Bousso and Hawking that the time-like Killing vector inside the definition (\ref{eq:12}) has to be normalized in agreement with:
+after a standard coordinate transformation.
+The previous metric has been expanded up to first order in $\omega$.
+Equation~(\ref{eq:11}) is then the appropriate metric to be used as the mass of the Black Hole is near to its maximum value defined by Equation~(\ref{eq:8}).
+For any value taken by the mass of the black-hole, the~normalization of the time-like Killing vector corresponding to the conservation under time-translations is defined by